Aries324/kwitter-api/README.md

 ### Basic setup for local development

 - fork this repo
-- git clone to your local computer then `cd kwitter-api`
+- git clone to your local computer then `cd kwitter-project`
 - setup your database:
   - `createdb kwitter` (you must have postgresql installed to have this command)
 - create your `.env` file: